 Create a new simulation folder and its

-subfolders.cd $SOLPSTOP/runs mkdir compass-D+C cd compass-D+C mkdir baserun mkdir run
+baserunandrunsubfolders.cd $SOLPSTOP/runs mkdir compass-D+C cd compass-D+C mkdir baserun mkdir run -

 Copy the DivGeo file from your deuterium simulation into the carbon simulation.